 Travel Health: No vaccination certificates are required for entry into Kuwait, but inoculation against typhoid is advisable for travellers eating outside of major hotels and restaurants.
-General vaccinations for hepatitis A and B, and MMR updates (measles-mumps and rubella) are also recommended.
+General vaccinations for hepatitis A and B, and MMR updates (measles, mumps, and rubella) are also recommended.
 Additionally, there is a risk of diarrhoeal diseases, which are common in Kuwait.
 Tap water is safest when boiled, filtered, and disinfected, and, while many people consider tap water relatively safe to drink, most visitors stick to bottled water.
-Medical fees are high and medical insurance is recommended; however, many doctors will expect payment in cash regardless of whether you have medical insurance or not.
-All prescription medicines must be accompanied by a doctor's letter detailing exactly why the medication is required and be sure to check the list of medical contraband, so as to avoid importing banned prescription drugs (e.g. drugs containing alcohol) into the country.
+Medical fees are high and medical insurance is recommended.
+However, many doctors will expect payment in cash regardless of whether travellers have medical insurance or not.
+All prescription medicines must be accompanied by a doctor's letter detailing exactly why the medication is required and travellers should check the list of medical contraband, so as to avoid importing banned prescription drugs (e.g. drugs containing alcohol) into the country.

-Safety Information: Authorities are of the opinion that there is a high general threat of terrorism against western targets in Kuwait and other countries in the region.
-Visitors should remain vigilant, especially in public places and places where westerners gather.
-The situation has become more dire with the presence of the Islamic State of Iraq and the Levant (ISIL) in the region.
-ISIL claimed responsiblity for a bomb attack on a Shia mosque in Kuwait City, which took place on 26 June 2015.
-It is evident that both western and non-western targets are currently under threat of terrorist attacks in Kuwait and travellers should be wary of further threats from ISIL.
-The country is regarded as trouble-free as far as crime is concerned, but, while unorganised protests are illegal they do occur occasionall.
+Safety Information: The country is regarded as trouble-free as far as crime is concerned but, while unorganised protests are illegal they do occur occasional.
 Visitors should avoid public gatherings and demonstrations as some have turned violent in the past.
 When travelling outside Kuwait City keep to tarmac roads and take care on beaches and picnic spots because landmines and other unexploded ordnance still litters the countryside.
 Driving in Kuwait is hazardous owing to negligent and reckless local drivers, so constant vigilance is essential.

-Local Customs: Being a strict Muslim society, dress in public should be modest and formal attire is always preferable to casual.
-Any public display of affection between men and women, beyond married couples holding hands, is punishable; male homosexuality is illegal and the legal status of female homosexuality is ambiguous.
-Because of the influx of western tourists, some hotels allow unmarried couples to share a room, but unmarried couples are not allowed to stay together on a permenant basis.
-Alcohol is not permitted in Kuwait, and the use of this or the importation of obscene material is an imprsionable offense.
-Touch between the same gender is allowed, but not between opposite genders; verbal greetings are customary.
-Photography near industrial, military or government buildings is illegal, including oil fields.
-Religious customs should be respected, particularly during the month of Ramadan when eating, drinking and smoking during daylight hours should be discreet, as it is forbidden and punishable by law.
+Local Customs: Being a strict Muslim society, dress in public should be modest while formal attire is always preferable to casual.
+Any public display of affection between men and women beyond married couples holding hands is punishable.
+Male homosexuality is illegal and the legal status of female homosexuality is ambiguous.
+Because of the influx of western tourists, some hotels allow unmarried couples to share a room, but unmarried couples are not allowed to stay together on a permanent basis.
+Alcohol is not permitted in Kuwait, and the use of this or the importation of obscene material is an imprisoning offense.
+Touch between the same genders is allowed, but not between opposite genders.
+Verbal greetings are customary.
+Photography near industrial, military, or government buildings is illegal, including oil fields.
+Religious customs should be respected, particularly during the month of Ramadan when eating, drinking, and smoking during daylight hours should be discreet.
+This is because it's forbidden and punishable by law.
 It is important to carry identification at all times.

-Business: Most aspects of the business culture are conservative.
-Dress should be formal and conservative (particularly for women).
-There is often accompanying small talk when meeting someone for the first time.
-Be sure to adhere to local customs.
-Public affection between opposite sexes is proscribed and, in general, when greeting a women take her lead.
-Most business is conducted in English, although using a few words of Arabic (particularly for titles) will be appreciated.
-The working week runs from Sunday to Thursday; business hours vary, but are usually from 7am to 1pm and 4pm to 10pm.
+Business: More aspects of the business culture are conservative than not.
+Dress should be formal and conservative, particularly for women.
+There is often accompanying small talk when meeting for the first time, but be sure to adhere to local customs.
+Public affection between opposite sexes is forbidden, while people should take a woman's lead when greeting.
+Most business is conducted in English, although using a few words of Arabic will be appreciated, particularly for titles.
+The working week runs from Sunday to Thursday.
+Business hours vary but are usually from 7am to 1pm and 4pm to 10pm.
 Government offices and banks are usually open from 8am to 2pm.

 Communications: The international dialling code for Kuwait is +965.
-Full international direct dialling is available.
 All telecommunications services are of a high quality in Kuwait.
 As international roaming fees can be high, buying a local SIM card can be a cheaper option.
-Free wifi is available in most hotels, cafes and restaurants in tourist areas.
+Free wifi is available in most hotels, cafes, and restaurants in tourist areas.

 Duty Free: Travellers to Kuwait do not have to pay duty on 500 cigarettes, or 2lbs tobacco.
 It is prohibited to enter the country with alcohol or narcotics; milk products and unsealed salty fish; mineral water, unsealed olives and pickles; homemade foods; fresh vegetables; shellfish and by-products; and fresh figs.